tgriesser/cypress-graphql-mock-example/devlog.md

 [We wrote down all of the stuff we want to demonstrate about building an app with Apollo.](README.md)

-I've also made a list of technology choices:
+I've also made a list of technology choices, listed in the README:

 - Apollo server - to put a nice unified API on top of our GitHub and local data
 - Apollo client - to load that data declaratively into our UI